krusipo/Plain-Text-2-PDF-tmbundle/README.md

 absolute/path! to a template is supplied.
 If need to change the css file I would recommend to read documentation for dependencies.

+Markdown tables are currently not supported its on my to-do list, to have code syntax highlighting in documentation one must add language declaration: ex {:::python} prior to indented code block and have pygments installed.

 ## Installation